z3vxo/vantage/README.md

 # recon

-A bug bounty / penetration testing reconnaissance automation toolkit with a Go-powered web dashboard.
+Vantage is a bug bounty / penetration testing reconnaissance automation toolkit with a Go-powered web dashboard.

 > **All reconnaissance must only be run against domains with explicit written authorisation.**